thomas-zahner/commitoria/README.md

 ## Why?

-GitHub, GitLab, Bitbucket, Gitea, Forgejo, ...
+GitHub, GitLab, Gitea, Forgejo, Bitbucket, ...
 The list of hosting solutions for your Git repositories seems endless.
 It's hard to chose the right platform which is why most people use multiple platforms.
 You don't always need a fancy frontend, you might host or use some repositories with bare Git.

-One thing all the fancy hosting solutions have in common is a way to visualise your contribution activity.
+One thing most fancy hosting solutions have in common is a way to visualise your contribution activity.
 But this visualisation is always limited to the specific platform.
 Commitoria enables aggregation and visualisation across multiple platforms, allowing you to see the bigger picture.